intermine/intermine-homepage-2017/README.md

 ### Deploying

-Anything on [intermine/intermine-homepage-2017](https://github.com/intermine/intermine-homepage-2017) master branch will automatically be deployed to InterMine.org, with the help of Travis CI.
-The code repo for intermine.org content is [intermine/intermine.github.io](https://github.com/intermine/intermine.github.io)
+Anything on [intermine/intermine-homepage-2017](https://github.com/intermine/intermine-homepage-2017) master branch will automatically be deployed to InterMine.org, with the help of GitHub Actions and Pages for hosting.
+The code repo for intermine.org content is [intermine/intermine.github.io](https://github.com/intermine/intermine.github.io).

-#### The `static` folder

-There are two files in the static folder that are only there in order to be deployed in the intermine.gitgub.io repo - these files are static/readme.md and static/sample-CNAME.
-Do not remove them - remocing the readme will mean there is no pointer to this repo for intermine.github.io, and removing the CNAME file will stop any content on gh-paged from pointing to intermine.org.
-Look at .travis.yml if you want to see what is done with these two files upon deployment.

 ## Updating Publications